lucasbrynte/dsacstar-rigid-img-trafos/README.md

 To run the experiments for the Natural Image Transformations paper, use the installation instructions from the original DSAC\*, [see here](#installation).
 Note that the C++ extension is also modified so it needs to be recompiled if you already have the original extension installed.

 Use the original instructions for downloading the 7-Scenes dataset, [see here](#7scenes).
+Note that only the RGB-case has been considered by us.

 Read the original instructions for how to run the [training](#training-dsac) and [testing](#testing-dsac) in RGB-mode.
 Please note that while we have implemented many changes for the RGB+M and RGB-D modes as well, we have not tested them thoroughly and don't recommend using those modes as is.